Original blog published on July 14, 2015 | Blog updated on June 16, 2023

 Mascots Gone Wrong

 As with any other marketing tool, mascots are highly effective when they’re done right.
-But, when done wrong, they can be disastrous for a small business.
+When done wrong, however, they can be disastrous for a small business.

-Here are some signs that a mascot has been taken too far:
+Here are some signs a mascot has been taken too far:

 It’s Cheesy and Amateur